Mindfulness and Money in Retirement

 Return Expectations When Getting Vs. Staying Rich

-So, when getting rich and staying rich, what are your real-world, quality, anxiety-adjusted return expectations?
+So, what are your real-world, quality, anxiety-adjusted return expectations when getting rich and staying rich?
 You invest your time and, eventually, your money because you expect a positive return.

-When getting rich, your return expectations increase over time since you are mostly human capital at that point.
+Your return expectations increase over time when getting rich since you are mostly human capital.
 But that is the point; you must make your human capital come true!
 The goal is to turn human capital into non-human capital assets.
-And here, I mean assets in the broadest sense because even while you are young and investing in your human capital every day, you have to live and invest in your non-working self.
+And here, I mean assets in the broadest sense because even while you are young and investing in your human capital daily, you must live and invest in your non-working self.

 When staying rich, you need to have positive return expectations, too.
 Why not?
-Sure, you want to die with zero, but you can leave a legacy behind and still die with zero.
-If you have oversaved for retirment.
+Sure, you want to die with zero, but you can leave a legacy behind and still die with zero if you have oversaved for retirement.

 That’s just it.
 Oversave for retirement, and you can have whatever return expectations you please.